 Therefore, it is important to investigate when your child develops habits that point to 'system overload'.
 Some places to look are obvious like divorce, the birth of a brother or sister, moving to a new neighborhood or school or a major job change for either parent.
 Some not so obvious places to check are; unrealistic expectations by parents or teachers, too many extracurricular activities, not enough quality time with mom and dad, lack of a routine, not enough downtime, etc.

 Look for recent changes in as many areas as you can, to find out what your child might be reacting to.
 Remember, what may seem insignificant to you can seem insurmountable to your child.
 Sometimes just being able to talk about the event or change can bring relief.
 If your child is very young, try using stories or drawings to give you child a way to express his/her feelings.
-Another useful stress managment for children system is Kiddie QR which gives parents a unique way to help their children manage the negative affects of stress.
 Understanding, reassurance and normalizing what you child is feeling can go a long way toward helping your child become skilled at meeting lifes challenges.